-During CY 2002, uranium, barium, cadmium, chromium, lead, beryllium, nickel, thallium, arsenic, mercury, and selenium have been identified from groundwater monitoring as the trace metal contaminants in the Bear Creek regime that exceeded the drinking water standards.
-Historically, elevated concentrations of these metals were observed at shallow depths near the S-3 Site.
-Disposal of acidic liquid wastes at this site reduced the pH of the groundwater, which allows the metals to remain in solution.
-Elsewhere in the Bear Creek regime, where natural geochemical conditions prevail, these trace metals may occur sporadically and in close association with source areas because conditions are typically not favorable for dissolution and migration.
-In CY 2002, these trace metals were evident at elevated concentrations within the surface water and groundwater downgradient of the S-3 Site, the Bear Creek Burial Ground, and the Oil Landfarm waste management areas.
+During CY 2003, uranium, barium, cadmium, chromium, lead, beryllium, nickel, thallium, arsenic, and selenium were identified from groundwater monitoring as the trace metal contaminants in the Bear Creek regime that exceeded drinking water standards.
+Historically, elevated concentrations of many of these metals were observed at shallow depths near the S-3 Site.
+Disposal of acidic liquid wastes at the S-3 Site reduced the pH of the groundwater, which allows the metals to remain in solution.
+Elsewhere in the Bear Creek regime, where natural geochemical conditions prevail, these trace metals may occur sporadically and in close association with source areas because conditions are typically not